Fellowships[Click here for Critical Care, Neuromuscular Medicine and Epilepsy fellowships.]

 Vascular Neurology Fellowship

-This ACGME-accredited vascular neurology (VN) fellowship at the University of Minnesota and affiliated hospitals provides one year of training in emergency management of stroke, neurocritical care, application of modern neuroimaging techniques, rehabilitation and stroke prevention.
-Opportunity to proceed into an accredited endovascular surgical neuroradiology (ESN) fellowship or StrokeNet research training may be available for qualified and interested applicants.
+This ACGME-accredited fellowship at the University of Minnesota and affiliated hospitals provides one year of training in emergency management of stroke, neurocritical care, application of modern neuro-imaging techniques, rehabilitation and stroke prevention.

-Fellows who successfully complete the VN fellowship are eligible to sit for the sub-specialty board examination in VN (American Board of Psychiatry and Neurology).
+Fellows who successfully complete this program are eligible to sit for the sub-specialty board examination in Vascular Neurology (American Board of Psychiatry and Neurology).

-As part of the stroke code team the VN fellows participate in stroke cases brought to the emergency room.
-Fellows take at-home call several nights a week.
-Fellows also participate regularly in stroke clinics.
+As part of the Brain Attach team, the Vascular Neurology fellows participate in all stroke cases brought to the Emergency Room.
+Fellows also take at-home call several nights a week.

 Endovascular Surgical Neuroradiology (ESN) Fellowship